Cloud Repatriation – Why enterprises are bringing apps back from the public cloud

 3. Control, security, and compliance

-Another main reason for businesses moving certain kind of applications and data away from public cloud is security.
+Another main reason for businesses moving certain kinds of applications and data away from the public cloud is security.
 At the beginning of the trend to migrate to the public cloud was a misconception that data in the public cloud was 100% protected and secure.
 In reality, organisations are at risk if they do not architect the right security and data protection solutions.
 Organisations understand more about what the Public Cloud offers and what it lacks.
 Bringing data and workloads back in-house can provide better visibility of what exactly is happening and control about security and compliance.
 GDPR for instance has given organisations a reason to keep their data close as a measure of data sovereignty.

-One of the early reasons to move data to the public cloud was a better cost-effectiveness, especially for huge amounts of data for backup and archiving.
+One of the early reasons to move data to the public cloud was better cost-effectiveness, especially for huge amounts of data for backup and archiving.
 But as more and more cloud-ready technologies are available in the data centre, the gulf between the two has narrowed, which in turn reduces the cost benefits of the public cloud.
 In some use cases, on-premise solutions are already more cost-effective than public cloud for the majority of workloads.

 The hybrid cloud gives organisations the choice to place their applications and data where they fit best, including in their own data centres.
 This possibility, paired with rising issues about recent outages, high costs, latency issues and questions regarding control, security, and compliance are leading to the new trend of repatriation of workloads and data from public clouds to private clouds.
 Another big driver to repatriate applications and data is the increasing issue of data gravity, which will in the future prohibit moving large sets of data due to the growing cost of network transmission.